AnonJr/CoffeeCraft.us/_posts/2020-08-22-Server-And-Resource-Pack-Update-2.md

 I've got a few extra Datapacks that I run in my creative testing world, mostly so I can check and assess various bits.
 They're not really appropriate to run on the server as they don't help/enhance the survival experience.
 For the curious, you can find "AnonJr's Creative Extras" here: https://vanillatweaks.net/share#ZRhJwS

 ## No OptiFine for a bit&hellip;
-Some of us were running the 1.16.2 betas of [OptiFine](https://optifine.net/home), but sadly there's no 1.16 (beta or otherwise) just yet.
+Some of us were running the 1.16.2 betas of [OptiFine](https://optifine.net/home).